 A. Eligible Applicants

 i.
 Domestic Entities

-The proposed prime recipient and subrecipient(s) must be domestic entities.

-The following table summarizes the eligibility of prime and subrecipients under the FOA:
+The proposed prime recipient and subrecipient(s) to the application under this FOA must be domestic entities.
+The following types of domestic entities are eligible to participate as a prime recipient or subrecipient of this FOA: